HydraSum: Disentangling Stylistic Features in Text Summarization using Multi-Decoder Models: Experiments

+\modelname~provides a straightforward method to sample multiple summaries from its multiple decoders and their combination.
+Here, we compare the quality of these diverse set of summaries.

+Following prior work in diversity evaluation \citep{vijayakumar2018diverse}, we report the TopK~\textsc{Rouge} metric: the maximum \textsc{Rouge} (R1/R2/RL) score over a list of K generated summaries for a given input.
+This gives an upper bound on the benefit that can be derived from diverse summarization by measuring the closeness of the best generated summary to the reference summary.
+We set K$=5$ for our experiments.
+For \modelname, multiple summaries are generated by varying the summary-level gating probability $g$ (Strategy 3, Section \ref{sec:inference-settings}).
+We set $g = \{0, .25, .5, .75, 1\}$; here, $g=0$ and $g=1$ correspond to summaries generated using D0 and D1 independently.
+These are compared to K summaries sampled from the baseline \textsc{Bart} model using the following decoding strategies: beam search, top-k sampling, and diverse beam search \citep{vijayakumar2018diverse}.
+Decoding hyperparameters for all settings are in Appendix \ref{appendix-trainingdetails}.

-Table \ref{table:diversity-eval} outlines the diversity performance of the baseline model and \modelname.
-The results show that \modelname~substantially outperforms the baseline model's TopK-\textsc{Rouge} performance.
-In fact, the gain is roughly proportional to the degree of stylistic difference observed in Table \ref{table:experiments-unguided}; the highest gain (roughly +3 \textsc{Rouge} points) is reported for \textsc{Cnn}, followed by an improvement of +2 \textsc{Rouge} points for the \textsc{Newsroom} dataset.
-Furthermore, we see that our proposed model exhibits significantly higher stylistic diversity compared to the baseline model, showing an improvement of $>.05$ points along both abstractiveness and specificity metrics for all three datasets.
-These results provide evidence that the proposed model has a higher coverage over the generation space compared to the baseline model.
+Table \ref{tab:diversity-eval-rouge} outlines our results.
+It shows that \modelname~substantially outperforms the baseline across all different decoding strategies considered.
+In fact, \textbf{the gain is roughly proportional to the degree of stylistic difference observed in Table~\ref{table:experiments-unguided}}; the highest gain (roughly +3 \textsc{Rouge} points) is reported for \textsc{Cnn}, followed by an improvement of +2 \textsc{Rouge} points for the \textsc{Newsroom} dataset.